DoGyAUT/cd/README.md

 #Installation of Crystallized Doom:

 1. Download required OpenRA version from https://github.com/DoGyAUT/OpenRA
-2. A precompiled build is available via our Discord group for Windows (it has also the LAA flag for more RAM usage enabled)
+2. A precompiled build is available via our Discord group for Windows for faster access (it has also the LAA flag for more RAM usage enabled)
 3. Download required AS.dll library from from https://github.com/DoGyAUT/OpenRA.Mods.AS
 4. Place the library into your OpenRA folder
+5. If you don't use the precompiled build, start make.cmd in your OpenRA folder, type in "dependencies" and let it finish.
+After that start make.cmd again and type in "all".
-5. Start OpenRA.exe
+6. Start OpenRA.exe
-6. Download Tiberian Sun mod content (via ingame modchooser) and start it at least once.
+7. Download Tiberian Sun mod content (via ingame modchooser) and start it at least once.
-7. Choose Crystallized Doom to launch the mod
+8. Choose Crystallized Doom to launch the mod

 #Optional Soundtrack: